Monday, April 27, 2020

 Loaded Dice

 This was my entry for the Patron Perfectionists Tour.
-It really is about consistency in the culinary and beverage world and how fresh ingredients are wildly inconsistent.
+It is about consistency in the culinary and beverage world and how fresh ingredients are inconsistent.
 This cocktail was my attempt to help flatten the curve.

 1.5 oz.
 Patron Reposado